 Benefits termination letter sample

-A termination of benefits letter should be clear and to the point, covering each of the details Bax listed.
-You could use this example termination of benefits letter as a template for basic communication to employees:
+A termination of benefits letter should be clear and direct, and cover the details Bax listed.
+You could use this sample termination of benefits letter as a template for basic communication to employees:

 We regret to inform you that on [date], you will no longer be eligible for [coverage or benefit].
 The reason for this termination of benefits is [dismissal/departure/change in service provider].